uxuimercergroup/generator-evolution/README.md

 ### Environment Dependencies

 The Evolution Tool Box is installed on your system using the [generator-evolution](https://github.com/uxuimercergroup/generator-evolution) Yeoman generator, which is a Node.js module.
-Node.js and Node Package Manager (npm) must be installed globally on your system before you can install the Evolution Tool Box generator.
+Node.js and Node Package Manager (NPM) must be installed globally on your system before you can install the Evolution Tool Box generator.
 The Evolution Tool Box generator is then installed globally as well, so that you can continue to use it to set up the Evolution Tool Box in any directory on your system without needing to install the Evolution Tool Box generator again.

 1. Install Node.js globally.
 NOTE: Node Package Manager (http://npmjs.org) will be installed globally when you install Node.js.
 	- Go to: http://nodejs.org